-In our latest article we speak to Endocrinologist, Dr. Goh Kian Peng to find out more about the causes and symptoms of diabetes and how it can be prevented.
+In our latest article we speak to our Endocrinologist, Dr. Goh Kian Peng, to find out more about the causes and symptoms of diabetes and how it can be prevented.

 There are two types of diabetes – Type 1 and Type 2.
 Type 1 is generic and unpreventable.
 Patients with Type 1 diabetes experience a chronic disease where the pancreas produces little to no insulin.
 On the other hand, Type 2 Diabetes is usually caused by weight and lifestyle-related problems such as diet, alcohol intake and lack of exercise.

 There are warning signs and symptoms of diabetes that can be easily identified in both men and women.
 They include excessive thirst or hunger, frequent urination, unexplained weight loss or gain, fatigue, blurred vision, slow-healing wounds and more.
 If you are experiencing any of these signs, you might be at risk.
 Please consult a doctor for an assessment soonest possible.